onsi/hummus-and-fries/kafta-in-tahini.md

 1. Fry pine nuts and garlic in oil over medium-high heat.
 Stir occasionally and keep an eye on them - the pine nuts can burn quickly.
 You want them to get golden brown and have a nutty scent.
 Place on paper-towel lined plate.
 2. In a large mixing bowl combine diced onion, tomato paste, red pepper paste, seven spice blend, and salt.
 Mix together well with a fork.
-3. In a pestle and mortar, mash up pine nuts, garlic, and parsley into a fine paste.
+3. In a pestle and mortar, mash up pine nuts and garlic into a fine paste.
-4. Add parsley pine nut/garlic paste and mash some more.
+4. Add parsley to the pine nut/garlic paste and mash some more.
 The parsley will eventually break down and join the paste.
 Alternatively, finely dice the parsley.
 5. Add parsley/garlic/pine nut paste to the mixing bowl.
 Mix well.
 6. Add ground beef and mix until well incorporated.
 I use my hands.
 7. Line a baking sheet with aluminum foil.